-Comprising of >30 toxicologists with a range of experiences from within the pharmaceutical, agrochemical and CRO industries, our team has extensive expertise in the fields of genetic and skin toxicology.
+Comprising of >30 toxicologists with a range of experiences from within the pharmaceutical, agrochemical and CRO industries, our team has extensive expertise in the fields of genetic, skin and ocular toxicology.
 Our ambition is to become the leading provider of predictive and preclinical toxicology products and services across a variety of industries.

 - Pension scheme offering an 8% employer’s contribution